odud-by/uae-fdi-resilience-analysis/README.md

 - Global financial conditions ease more rapidly than anticipated
 - UAE growth remains robust, supported by strong domestic demand and external inflows

-Under this scenario, FDI inflows exceed baseline momentum due to improved risk sentiment and accelerated capital deployment.

 ### ARDL Scenario Results

 Using the estimated ARDL framework and the macroeconomic assumptions above, conditional forecasts for FDI inflows are generated for 2025 and 2026.

-The results below reflect pure ARDL forecasts, prior to any anchor adjustment or blending.
+The table below reflect pure ARDL forecasts, prior to any anchor adjustment or blending.

 | Scenario   | FDI 2025 (USD bn) | FDI 2026 (USD bn) |
 |------------|-------------------|-------------------|